 It has been said that children who are the products of divorced parents are more likely to end up getting divorced as well.
 This is something psychologists have long believed.
 Why?
-According to a recent study, it is not because of the environment in which they were raised.
+According to a study completed in Sweden, it is not because of the environment in which they were raised.
 While there may be several factors as to why couples in New Jersey choose to end their marriages, each party can turn to his or her own family law attorney who can be there to get them through the process as smoothly as possible.

 According to the American Psychological Association, the divorce rate across the country is anywhere between 40 and 50 percent.
 These numbers are often the subject of debate, but no matter how one looks at it, the divorce rate is still fairly high.
 This means that there are a lot of children who are being both environmentally and biologically challenged by their parents’ need to end their relationships.